Ziaur Rahman: Rise to power

-A deep conspiracy with the purpose of removing Sheikh Mujibur Rahman from the helm was well underway long before his assassination by outside forces and internal collaborators within Bangladesh.
+A deep conspiracy to remove Sheikh Mujibur Rahman from the helm was well underway long before his assassination by outside forces and internal collaborators within Bangladesh.
 On 15 August 1975, President Sheikh Mujibur Rahman and his family were assassinated in a gunfight with army personnel.
 One of Mujibur Rahman's cabinet ministers and a leading conspirator, Khondaker Mostaq Ahmad, gained the presidency and dismissed Major General K M Shafiullah, who had stayed neutral during the coup.
 Major General Ziaur Rahman (then Deputy Chief of Army Staff) was appointed Chief of Army Staff after Shafiullah resigned.
 However, the coup of 15 August caused a period of instability and unrest in Bangladesh and amongst the rank and file of the armed forces.
 Brigadier Khaled Mosharraf and the 46th Brigade of Dhaka Cantonment under Colonel Shafaat Jamil revolted against Khandaker Mushtaq Ahmed's administration on 3 November 1975, and Ziaur Rahman was forced to relinquish his post and put under house arrest.
 This was followed on 7 November by the Sipahi–Janata Revolution (Soldier–People's Revolution), a mutiny staged by the Jatiyo Samajtantrik Dal (JSD or National Socialist Party) under retired Lieutenant Colonel Abu Taher and a group of socialist military officers.
 Khaled Mosharraf was killed by his subordinate officers while he was sheltering with them from the mutineers.
 Shafaat Jamil escaped but was injured, while Ziaur Rahman was freed by the 2nd Artillery Regiment under Lt.
 Col. Rashid and reappointed Chief of Army Staff with full support of the rank and file of the army.

 Following a meeting at army headquarters, an interim government was formed with Justice Abu Sadat Mohammad Sayem as chief martial law administrator and Ziaur Rahman, Air Vice Marshal M. G. Tawab and Rear Admiral M. H. Khan as his deputies.
 However, discipline in the army had totally collapsed, and it was difficult to disarm the soldiers supported by JSD and Lt.
 Col. Taher, as they plotted another coup to remove Ziaur Rahman.
 Ziaur Rahman realised that the disorder had to be suppressed firmly if discipline was to be restored in the Bangladesh Army.
 Ziaur Rahman cracked down on the JSD and Gonobahini.
 Abu Taher was sentenced to death in July 1976, and other party figures received various terms of imprisonment.
 Taher was executed on 21 July 1976.
 Ziaur Rahman became the chief martial law administrator the same year.
 He tried to integrate the armed forces, giving repatriates a status appropriate to their qualifications and seniority.
 While this angered some veterans of the independence war, who had rapidly reached high positions following independence in 1971, Ziaur Rahman sent discontented officers on diplomatic missions abroad to defuse unrest.